 There are no storm drain deficiencies found along Truman Street.
 The street contains of a series of concrete gutters and drain inlets extending the entire street length to convey storm water to various local trunk lines.
-The failure of sidewalk culvert drains at the intersections of
+The failure of sidewalk culvert drains at the intersections of Lazard Street, Maclay Avenue, Brand Boulevard, and Wolfskill Street would result in inconsequential street flooding which is not anticipated to threaten structures.
+There is a city-owed 2' x 4' undersized reinforced concrete storm drain pipe at the intersection of Workman Street that runs south ultimately draining to the East Canyon Channel.
+The failure of this pipe would prove inconsequential at Truman Street.

-Corridors Specific Plan SEVEN: Utilities & Infrastructure 181
+Corridors Specific Plan SEVEN: Utilities & Infrastructure 189